 If you are an early riser, the Market features a sweet shop and café.

 However, we prefer to shop later in the day at the Jekyll Market.
-This means that if our family is experiencing loud volumes, we do not stress.
+We do not have to stress as much if our children are being noisy because the market is vibrant at this time of day.

 Are you hungry?
 Treat your craving with a fresh salad bar, deli, and barbecue counter.
 The BBQ counter is adorable- and smells even better than it looks!